lucidrains/enformer-pytorch/README.md

 ## Data

-You can use the `GenomicIntervalDataset` to easily fetch sequences of any length from a `.bed` file, with greater context length dynamically computed if specified
+You can use the `GenomicIntervalDataset` to easily fetch sequences of any length from a <a href="https://genome.ucsc.edu/FAQ/FAQformat.html#format1">`.bed`</a> file, with greater context length dynamically computed if specified

 ```python
 import torch